ford-prefect/gir2jni/DESIGN.md

       - As a Java class representing the opaque structure
     - Callback.java
       - As a Java interface with an onCallback function

+* Unsigned types are promoted to the next wider Java type, except long which we can't do much about